CountChu/ChatGptAnswerPdf/README.md

 # ChatGptAnswerPdf

+**Highlight: By using the app, you can delete conversations but ChatGPT can't.**

 The project manages ChatGPT conversations and converts them from Markdown files into HTML and PDF files.
 You can:
-1) organize ChatGPT conversations by your question set files.
+1) Organize ChatGPT conversations by your question set files.
-2) delete unused conversations which are specified in config.yaml.
+2) Delete an unused conversation by a question or by a sequence.
+The deleted conversations are specified in config.yaml.
 3) Daily report conversations.

 # Applications